arikan/civic-data-solidarity/README.md

 **Civic data**: Data generated about civil society issues.
 The subject agent of civic data is not citizens or consumers, but companies, governments, and systems.

-**Solidarity**: A social principle that produces unities of interests, objectives, standards, and sympathies.[1]
+**Solidarity**: A social principle that produces unities of interests, objectives, standards, and sympathies.
 Solidarity is maintained through the interdependence and interoperation of its constituents.

 **Communication Protocol**: A system of rules that allow multiple entities of a communications system to transmit information.
-The protocol defines the rules syntax, semantics and synchronization of communication and possible error recovery methods.[2]
+The protocol defines the rules syntax, semantics and synchronization of communication and possible error recovery methods.[2](https://en.wikipedia.org/wiki/Communication_protocol)

 **Protocol for civic data solidarity**: A schema for structuring data about civil society issues in order to facilitate its interoperation among civil society projects and tools.